simplicity/kinekt.github.io/docs/file-organization.md

 # File organization

 In kinekt, you're free in how you organize your endpoint code.
 Note that there are no mutable `app` or `router` objects that you have to awkwardly pass around.
-Instead, you typically have an endpoint factory from which you create your endpoints.
-The individual endpoints can then be collected in and served from a single file.
+There's no controller classes to wrap around your endpoints.
+Instead, you typically have an endpoint factory from which you forge your endpoints, which ultimately are just async functions.
+The individual endpoints can then be imported into and served from a single file.

 The recommended approach is to create a separate file per endpoint.
 You will most likely be writing code to interact with a DB.
 Such code belongs into the same file, together with the endpoint declaration.
 With this approach, you achieve a good separation of concerns, where a single usecase (for example, "Create User") is self-contained in a file.
 If you have shared DB code (or any other kind of helper functions), extract them as needed.